dotnet/dotnet-docker/samples/aspnetapp/README.md

 In development, you will typically start containers with `docker run --rm -it`.
 These arguments enable you to see a console (important when there are errors), terminate the container with `CTRL-C` and cleans up all container resources when the container is termiantes.
 You also typically don't mind blocking the console.
 This approach is demonstrated in prior examples in this document.

 We recommend that you do not use `--rm` in production.
 It cleans up container resources, preventing you from collecting logs that may have been captured in a container that has either stopped or crashed.

+## Deploying with HTTPS

+ASP.NET Core 2.1 uses [HTTPS by default](https://docs.microsoft.com/en-us/aspnet/core/security/enforcing-ssl).
+You can [configure ASP.NET Core to use HTTPS with Docker](aspnetcore-docker-https.md).

 ## Build and run the sample for Alpine X64 with Docker